Stool Gram stain

 There is no discomfort when a stool sample is collected at home because it only involves normal bowel functions.

-Your health care provider may order this test to help diagnose an intestinal infection or illness, sometimes involving diarrhea.
+Your provider may order this test to help diagnose an intestinal infection or illness, sometimes involving diarrhea.

 A normal result means only normal or "friendly" bacteria were seen on the stained slide.
 Everyone has friendly bacteria in their intestines.